 |Hispanic or Latino||1,868|

-Conservation appeals to people across the globe.
+Students from other countries are interested in Conservation, too.
 About 3.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea